Tuesday update: Oswego County virus cases up 55 to 2,767; deaths now total 19

-Huang said that beginning today, the County Health Department has changed its reporting process and will now follow the New York State Department of Health dashboard in reporting the number of COVID-19-related deaths by “County of Residence.”
+Huang said that beginning today, the county Health Department has changed its reporting process and will now follow the state Department of Health dashboard in reporting the number of COVID-19-related deaths by “County of Residence.”

-Legislature Chairman Jim Weatherup said the increase from 6 to 19 occurred over several weeks.
+Legislature Chairman Jim Weatherup said the increase from six to 19 occurred over several weeks.

-“Our process of waiting for death certificates was taking too long in this environment, and resulted in a relatively large, and unacceptable, discrepancy between the county’s numbers and the numbers reported by New York State,” he said.
-“In order to stay true to our desire to be a reliable and credible source of information, we now find the need to become more efficient in verifying and reporting COVID deaths.
-Therefore, effective today, we are changing our process and will use New York State’s data going forward.”

 This report is current as of 3 p.m.
 Dec.
 15.